SoulmateB/CurveLanes/README.md

 ![proportion](proportion.png "proportion")

 More introduction of the dataset can be found in our paper.
+For all the images, we have used automatic programs to remove faces and license plate of cars.

 ### Annotations